PHPMailer/PHPMailer/README.md

 ## Documentation

 Examples of how to use PHPMailer for common scenarios can be found in the [examples](examples/) folder.
-If you're looking for a good starting point, we recommend you start with [the gmail example](examples/gmail.phps).
+If you're looking for a good starting point, we recommend you start with [the Gmail example](examples/gmail.phps).

 There are tips and a troubleshooting guide in the [GitHub wiki](https://github.com/PHPMailer/PHPMailer/wiki).
 If you're having trouble, this should be the first place you look as it's the most frequently updated.